Frequently Asked Questions

 Ozempic (semaglutide injection, for Type 2 diabetes), Wegovy (semaglutide injection, for weight management), Mounjaro (tirzepatide injection, for Type 2 diabetes), Zepbound (tirzepatide injection, for weight management), and Rybelsus (oral semaglutide, for Type 2 diabetes).
 Coverage varies significantly by plan type and indication.

-medicare-part-d (1)
+medicaid (1)

 How will Medicare Part D oncology copays change after CMS drug price negotiations?